 - List what you could do to prevent that barrier from occurring, something you could do to lessen the impact of that barrier upon your plan, and/or something you do to resolve that issue if it occurs.

-Should you want assistance in developing your career plan, Professional Development offers workshops to help you accomplish your goals.
-Visit the Workshops and Event Registration Application or visit the Staff Professional Development and Evaluation homepage to sign up for classes.
-Suggested Career Topics include: career management, personal branding, resume writing, and interviewing skills.
+Should you want assistance in developing your career plan, Professional Development offers LinkedIn Learning service for all employees, to help you accomplish your goals.
+Visit the Linked In Learning catalog on Workday Learn or bookmark the learning link directly www.linkedin.com/learning.
+Suggested Career Topics to search include: emotional intelligence, leadership development, career development, personal branding, resume writing, and interviewing skills.